Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Applications

 \subsection{Numerical Considerations}

 As discussed in the introduction, expected exit times have a range of applications including modelling the occurrence of certain events.
-Depending on context, the problem are typically phrased as the stochastic process hitting a barrier or a threshold.
+Depending on the context, the problem is typically phrased as the stochastic process hitting a barrier or a threshold.
 While many physical problems have naturally bounded domains, some applications have unbounded domains.
 For example, $D=(0,\infty)$ is a typical unbounded domain for species population or a wealth process, and exit from $D$ implies extinction and bankruptcy respectively.

 However, unbounded domain brings various technical difficulties for the expected duration PDE.
-Particularly from a computational viewpoint, any numerical PDE scheme requires a finite domain.
-In the following remark, we show that the recurrency condition (\ref{eq:NegativeOutsideB}) below is sufficient to approximate the expectation duration by a finite domain rather than the unbounded domain. \begin{rem} Suppose that there exists a radius $r_{*}>0$ and $\epsilon>0$ such that the coefficients of SDE (\ref{eq:GeneralSDE_NonAuton}) satisfies
+Particularly from a computational viewpoint, any numerical PDE scheme requires a bounded domain.
+In the following remark, we show that the recurrency condition (\ref{eq:NegativeOutsideB}) below is sufficient to approximate the expectation duration from an unbounded domain to a bounded domain. \begin{rem} Suppose that there exists a radius $r_{*}>0$ and $\epsilon>0$ such that the coefficients of SDE (\ref{eq:GeneralSDE_NonAuton}) satisfies

 Note that if $b$ is continuous, then there exists a constant $M\geq-\epsilon$ such that $2\langle b(t,x),x\rangle+\lVert\sigma\rVert_{2}\leq M$.
 Let $D$ be an unbounded domain that is bounded in at least one direction hence $r_{D}:=\inf_{y\in\partial D}\lVert y\rVert$ is finite.
 We suppose initial condition $x\in B_{r_{I}}\cap D$ for some fixed $r_{I}\geq0$.